 A progressive tax rate capped at 22%–whichever results in the higher amount

-Certain types of non-resident income are taxed at a rate ranging from 15%-22%—even if the individual has stayed in Singapore for under 60 days.
-These types of income in called “non-exempt income” and these include:
+Certain types of non-resident income are taxed at a rate ranging from 15% to 22%—even if the individual has stayed in Singapore for under 60 days.
+These types of income are called “non-exempt income” and include:

 Tax rates for non-exempt income

 |Income earned as a public entertainer||15%|

 |Income earned as a consultant, trainer or coach||15%|

 Tax on foreign income

 In general, income earned from employment outside of Singapore is not taxable.
 This includes income that has been received in a Singapore bank account.
 Furthermore, qualifying foreign sourced income does not need to be declared.

 However, foreign income is taxed under the following conditions: